mwilliamson/patter/README.md

 * `array` -- an array to iterate over.
 * `iterator(element, index)` -- the iterator is passed each element of the array and its index.
-Should return true if the element should be in the new array, false otherwise.
+Should return a promise of a boolean, true if the element should be in the new array, false otherwise.

 ### filterSeries(array, iterator)